agentcoinorg/AutoTx/README.md

 * `Donate $100 to environmental impact projects.`

 ## How To Contribute
 Interested in contributing to AutoTx?
-There's no shortage of [agents](#agents) to build, as well as we keep the [repository's issues](https://github.com/polywrap/AutoTx/issues) updated.
-Connecting with us on [Discord](https://discord.gg/k7UCsH3ps9) if you have any questions or ideas to share.
+There's no shortage of [agents](#agents) to build!
+Additionally, checkout the [repository's issues](https://github.com/polywrap/AutoTx/issues) that will remain updated with the project's latest developments.
+Connect with us on [Discord](https://discord.gg/k7UCsH3ps9) if you have any questions or ideas to share.

 ### Adding Agents